Rheydskey/Rheydskey/readme.md

-You don't need to know anything about me.
+This is empty.

-(If you want my email address just fucking learn git)
+(If you want my email address just learn git)